carlsmith/coffeeshop/scripts/main.coffee.md

             do event.preventDefault
             do editor.set

+This handles keydown events outside of the slate and editor, making
+<kbd>Meta.Dot</kbd> work everywhere.

+    jQuery("body").bind "keydown", (event) ->

+        return unless (event.ctrlKey and not mac) or (event.metaKey and mac) return unless event.which is 190

+        do event.preventDefault
+        do clock.scrollIntoView
+        do slate.focus

 ## The Shell API

 Make `editor.edit` a global as the API `edit` function.

     window.edit = editor.edit

-This function is used to decide whether a string is a URL or not.
+A bool function that tests whether a string is a URL or not.

     remote = (path) -> "/" in path